 Made possible by a gift from Brian J. Conway ’80 and Kevin J. Conway ’80 to endow the Fund for College Canes, what are now known as the Conway Canes serve as an enduring symbol of the graduates’ connection to their class and their alma mater.
 According to Amherst lore, they are also a metaphor for a college education, as they support graduates throughout their lives.

-The reddish-brown chestnut canes are of the “Derby standard” type, with a handle shaped in a delicate S-curve.
-Gastrock, a German company that has been crafting walking sticks in the Werra Valley in the Thuringer Forest since 1868, manufactures them.
+The scorched beechwood canes are of the “Derby standard” type, with a handle shaped in a delicate S-curve.
+The canes are handcrafted in Taiwan by a third generation wood craftsman, William Lin, who also makes handcrafted violins.
 The seal on the canes, which includes the class year, was copied from a 19th-century College glee club program in the College archives.